The Big Stay: 54 % hesitate to change jobs

 These findings come from a recent pulse survey conducted by Robert Walters in Germany, highlighting a trend that the recruitment consultancy refers to as "The Big Stay".
 This development could have long-term negative effects on the labour market and the competitiveness of the German economy.

 "On one hand, we are seeing companies being more cautious with hiring due to risk aversion and cost concerns.
-On the other hand, employees are clinging to their current roles, even if it means forgoing better salary and career opportunities, as they believe this offers them more security," says Hartenfels.
+On the other hand, employees are clinging to their current roles, even if it means forgoing better salary and career opportunities, as they believe this offers them more security," says Hoffmann.

 "Nevertheless, many employees remain open to change.
 According to our survey, nearly 70 % of respondents plan to change jobs within the next 1–2 years at the latest."